Special Educational Needs & Disabilities

 Monitoring and record keeping:

-The SENDCO is responsible for all SEND records.
-The SENDCO and Inclusion Officers monitor the progress of students, recording and evaluating the impact of any additional support.
+The SENDCo is responsible for all SEND records.
+The SENDCo, Inclusion Officers, Head of Years, Head of LSU monitor the progress of students each half term through Multi-Disc meetings, recording and evaluating the impact of any additional support.
 Teachers, support staff, students, parents/carers and external agencies can all contribute to target-setting and review processes.

 The use of outside support services and agencies: